antillas21/picturepath_aui/README.md

 We want to keep a simple API to make requests to the PicturePath AUI API.

-Here's an example on how to do the most basic operation.
+Here's an example on how to walk the easiest path:

 ```ruby
 # First, configure your client connection